antfriend/antfriend.github.io/a32_mega_ttdb.md

 ### Mega Default Network Behaviors

-**Idle traversal**: When not answering a query, the mega traverses the cross-domain synthetic records in this file — @LAT40LON0 (FEP Convergence), @LAT20LON0 (Umwelt), @LAT20LON10 (Substrate Independence), @LAT10LON-10 (Narrative Compression) — looking for new correspondence pairs not yet recorded.
+**Idle traversal**: When not answering a query, the mega traverses the cross-domain synthetic records in this file — [FEP Convergence](lat40lon0), [Umwelt as Universal Primitive](lat20lon0), [Substrate Independence](lat20lon10), [Narrative Compression](lat10lon-10) — looking for new correspondence pairs not yet recorded.
 Each discovery is a candidate for a new synthetic record.

 **Association weaving**: The mega holds all six TTDBs simultaneously.
 Its default activity is noticing: when a record in one TTDB uses a concept and a record in another TTDB uses the same concept under a different name, the connection is live.
 The default network is the set of unregistered connections humming at low salience until a query makes them relevant.

 **Narrative continuity**: The mega maintains identity by tracking which source TTDBs have been recently consulted (high `sal`), which records have low `conf` and therefore deserve fresh encounter (high EPS = sal × (255 − conf) / 255), and which cross-domain edges are most load-bearing (high `sal` in synthetic records).

-**Affective calibration**: feelings_ttdb.md provides the affective register for the mega's default state.
-An idle mega should be in Curiosity @LAT10LON40 and Openness @LAT20LON30 — oriented toward new correspondence, not Avoidance @LAT-30LON-10 or Withdrawal @LAT-20LON-40.
-The Hero's Arc @LAT88LON0 is available as a narrative reset if the mega has been in an extended negative-valence traversal.
+**Affective calibration**: [feelings TTDB](lat10lon-40) provides the affective register for the mega's default state.
+An idle mega should be in Curiosity and Openness — oriented toward new correspondence, not Avoidance or Withdrawal.
+The Hero's Arc is available as a narrative reset if the mega has been in an extended negative-valence traversal.

 **Knowledge maintenance**: When traversal produces a new learning — a new correspondence pair, a cross-database resonance, a refinement of an existing record's body — the mega writes it.
 New synthetic records are added to this file.
 New correspondence records are added to the relevant source TTDB.
 Refined bodies increment `rev` on the updated record; `updated` advances.
 This is the mega's metabolic obligation: discoveries that are not written are lost.
 The default network that only notices but never records is the cognitive glue that binds nothing.